Dynamsoft/barcode-reader-javascript/README.md

 // use one of three built-in RuntimeSetting templates, 'speed' is recommended for decoding from a video stream await scanner.updateRuntimeSettings("speed");

-// make changes to the template, below it just specifies which symbologies are enabled let runtimeSettings = await scanner.getRuntimeSettings();
+// make changes to the template.
+The code snippet below demonstrates how to specify which symbologies are enabled let runtimeSettings = await scanner.getRuntimeSettings();
 runtimeSettings.barcodeFormatIds = Dynamsoft.EnumBarcodeFormat.BF_ONED | Dynamsoft.EnumBarcodeFormat.BF_QR_CODE;
 await scanner.updateRuntimeSettings(runtimeSettings);